 This course is intended for professionals from government agencies, civil society and non-governmental organisations who work directly to implement and support policies that combat the effects of climate change.

-Some of the experts that have contributed to this course in the past are:
+Some of the experts contributing to this course are:

 – “She has a lot of knowledge on climate adaptation strategies and she involves the participants in her sessions.
 Her presentations were quite interesting!’’